Laban ng Demokratikong Pilipino: Ramos administration

-After losing the nomination to Mitra, Ramos bolted the LDP and formed Partido Lakas ng Tao in January 1992 as his vehicle for the presidential race.
-Ultimately, Ramos narrowly won the election.
-Ramos was backed by President Corazon Aquino while Mitra, who placed fourth, had the support of the late Manila Archbishop Jaime Sin.
-Despite losing the presidency, the LDP scored victories in both houses of Congress, winning 16 seats in the Senate (which top-notched by actors Tito Sotto placing 1st, and Ramon Revilla Sr. at 2nd), and 86 seats in the House of Representatives.
-House LDP members formed a coalition bloc with their former party mate and Lakas co-founder Jose de Venecia Jr. to form Rainbow Coalition, which elected de Venecia as Speaker of the House.
+After losing the nomination to Mitra, Ramos bolted the LDP and formed Lakas–NUCD in January 1992 as vehicle for his presidential bid.
+Ultimately, Ramos narrowly won the election, while Mitra placed fourth.
+Ramos was backed by President Corazon Aquino, while Mitra had the support of Manila Archbishop Jaime Cardinal Sin.
+Despite losing the presidency, the LDP scored victories in both houses of Congress, winning 16 seats in the Senate (with actors and LDP stalwarts Tito Sotto and Ramon Revilla Sr. as topnotchers), and 86 seats in the House of Representatives.
+Afterwards, House LDP members formed a coalition bloc called Rainbow Coalition with former partymate and Lakas co-founder Jose de Venecia Jr., resulting in de Venecia's election as House Speaker, succeeding Mitra.

-1994–1995

-In 1994, LDP formed a major coalition with Lakas called the "Lakas–Laban Coalition" for the 1995 Philippine general election.
-The coalition won a majority of seats in both houses of Congress.
-But the coalition split days after the election.
-Also, some Laban candidates suffered from cheating manipulations such as half-termer Rodolfo Biazon, but there are some Laban Senate candidates that are the ones who cheating such as Juan Ponce Enrile and Speaker Mitra.
+In 1994, the LDP formed a major coalition with Lakas–NUCD, called the Lakas–Laban Coalition, for the 1995 general election.
+Despite winning a majority of seats in both houses of Congress, the coalition split days after the election when some LDP candidates such as Senator Rodolfo Biazon accused fellow LDP senatorial nominees Mitra and Juan Ponce Enrile of electoral fraud.

-Ambitions from topnotchers

-In 1997, Raul Roco and Gloria Macapagal Arroyo, two of LDP's Senate stalwarts and topnotchers of '95 Senate race, resigned from the party and formed their own political organizations.
-Roco formed Aksyon Demokratiko while Arroyo organized Kabalikat ng Mamamayang Pilipino (Kampi) for their presidential bids in 1998.
-Arroyo, however, was convinced by Jaime Cardinal Sin to discontinue her presidential plans and run for vice president as the running-mate of Lakas presidential standard-bearer Jose de Venecia Jr.
+For the 1998 presidential election, senators Raul Roco and Gloria Macapagal Arroyo—LDP stalwarts and topnotchers in the 1995 Senate election—bolted the LDP in the fourth quarter of 1997 to establish new political organizations for their presidential ambitions; Roco formed Aksyon Demokratiko, while Arroyo organized Kabalikat ng Mamamayang Pilipino.
+Party founder Peping Cojuangco left the LDP due to internal disagreements, joining Arroyo in the formation of KAMPI and supporting her candidacy.
+Arroyo, however, was convinced by Cardinal Sin to discontinue her presidential bid and instead run for vice president as de Venecia's running mate under Lakas–NUCD–UMDP.

-Estrada's presidency: 1998–2001

-1998 elections: Angara and LAMMP
+Estrada administration

-The LDP, now led by Edgardo Angara, who really wanted to pursue a presidential ambition, instead formed a coalition with PDP–Laban, Partido ng Masang Pilipino (PMP) and the Nationalist People's Coalition (NPC) to form Laban ng Makabayang Masang Pilipino.
-LAMMP served as the vehicle of Vice President Joseph Estrada for his presidential bid, with Angara as his running mate.
-Estrada won, but Angara was decisively defeated by Arroyo.
-In the Senate, 4 out of 8 candidates (who are all in the LAMMP banner) won seats, while in the House, no LDP candidate stand independently from LAMMP.
-In 1999, Angara was appointed in the cabinet as Secretary of Agriculture.
+With Mitra's departure from politics following his 1995 senatorial defeat, the LDP started to be taken over by his close ally, Senator Edgardo Angara, who himself wanted to pursue a presidential run.
+However, Angara eventually decided to back Vice President Joseph Estrada, who was a consistent frontrunner for the presidential race.
+The LDP formed a coalition with PDP–Laban, Estrada's Partido ng Masang Pilipino, and the Nationalist People's Coalition, led by businessman Danding Cojuangco, to form Laban ng Makabayang Masang Pilipino.
+LAMMP served as Estrada's vehicle for his presidential bid, with Angara as his running mate.
+Estrada won by a landslide margin over de Venecia, but Angara was decisively defeated by Arroyo.
+For the senatorial race, four LAMMP candidates won seats, while in the House elections, no LDP candidate stood independently from LAMMP.
+After his defeat, Angara was appointed Secretary of Agriculture by President Estrada in 1999.

-Estrada's impeachment

-LDP members in the Senate are divided in voting for examining the envelope of evidence against President Estrada.
-Unlike Rodolfo Biazon—who voted in favor of opening it, aligning with the opposition politicians and former members Revilla and Roco—Blas Ople, Tessie Aquino-Oreta, and Sotto voted against it.
-With the votes against examining 11–10, it prompted to Second EDSA Revolution in January 2001.